Living with people who are not 'your people'

 Make friends with other flats.

 Student halls are a large part of first year.
 However, this is not limited to your flat.
-Go meet the flat opposite or above you and widen your social circle!
+Go and meet the flat opposite or above you, socially distanced of course, and widen your social circle!
 It can be nice to have friends in your student halls, without living in the same flat as them.

 You never know, multiple flats in your block may get along and before you know it you have loads of friends around you.
 The more people you meet, the more likely you are to meet someone you really get along with!

 If your student halls haven't gone to plan, there are plenty of other ways to make friends.
-Join a society - there are LOADS.
+Go to as many virtual and socially distanced events as possible, there will be loads to go to.
 Or, you just talk to people in lectures and seminars to make friends with similar interests to you.
 You will be studying alongside these people for three years, it can't hurt to get to know them!

 Try to remain open-minded and give your flatmates a chance.
 If you're really struggling, speak to your Accommodation team who will try to help the best they can.